-I still have that skirt.
-I loved making it.
-I remember during the time when I was sewing it – maybe just falling asleep or waking up – I’d think about that skirt and it made me so happy.
-The only problem was that I really overdosed on the silk and pastel shades and with the skirt, top, and wrap together I looked like a rainbow sherbet ice cream cone.
+I still have that skirt and loved making it.
+I remember during the time when I was sewing it – maybe just falling asleep or waking up – I’d think about it and this feeling of happiness would wash over me.
+The only problem was that with an overdose of silk and pastel shades in the top and wrap that I also made to wear with the skirt to the wedding I ended up looking like a rainbow sherbet ice cream cone.

 That’s my first issue of Threads from December 1987/January 1988.
 Can you believe those gloves?
 What a great photo.
 Now Threads is devoted to sewing, but it used to cover a variety of textile arts from around the world.
 It’s still a high quality publication though, and now that I know that it’s Kenneth’s work on the cover of the current issue I just might have to pick up a copy.